Download Aboriginal Lands Boundary Data in Shapefile, KML, MID +15 GIS Formats Using GIS Data

 Step 2: Select the Format for Conversion

-Step 3: Choose the Output CRS
+Step 3: Select the CRS

 Step 4: Run the Conversion